olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

       ```
       </details>
       Running the test script more than once shows the inherent randomness of Quantum Computing!
-      Notice how the `Total count` changes if you test the script more than once!
+      Notice how the "Total count" changes if you test the script more than once!

 ### Running the QLSA Code